c-blake/cligen/README.md

   dispatch foo, help={"i": "favorite number", "d": "birthday"}
 ```
 These two "argument IO" procs take a shared coordination parameter for argument
 metadata (more fully documented in `cligen/argcvt.nim`).
-As just one simple
+As just a simple e.g.,
-e.g., `a.parNm` is the name of the parameter being parsed.
-While not useful
+`a.parNm` is the name of the parameter being parsed.
+While not usually useful,
-ordinarily, this can be used to parse the same Nim type differently (based on
+this can be used to parse the same Nim type differently (based on the name),
-the name), detect when CLusers alter parameters from defaults, count uses, etc.
+detect when CLusers alter parameters from defaults, count uses, etc.

-This same mechanism can ***override existing*** `cligen/argcvt` parser/helpers if
+This same mechanism can ***override existing*** `cligen/argcvt` parser/helpers
-the built-ins are not what you want.
-Consulting `cligen/argcvt` for examples is
+if the built-ins are not what you want.
+Consulting `cligen/argcvt` for examples
-a good idea.
+is a good idea.
+Ambitious CLauthors can re-define *all* conversions by creating
+their own private `cligen/argcvt.nim` in their project directories.

 ### Subcommands, dispatch to object init